hmslima/sambahsacompletegrammar/sambahsa.md

-I will talk about the nasal infix with more details in an appropriate chapter, but as I need right now that you have a notion about this subject, here a quick explanation.
+I will talk about the nasal infix with more details in an appropriate chapter, but as I need right now that you have a notion about this subject, I'll show you a quick explanation.

-A verb with nasal infix is that one which have an *un*stressed “e” between consonants, which *must* be “m” or “n”.
-In all the other verbal tenses, with the exception of a form of imperative that uses the own stem form of the verb, this kind of verb will suffer aa alteration, which basically is a lost of the unstressed “e” and, maybe, some other modifications that I will explain in the appropriate chapter.
+A verb with nasal infix is that one which have an *un*stressed “e” between the consonants “m” or “n”.
+In all verbal tenses, with the exception of a form of imperative that uses the own stem form of the verb, this kind of verb will suffer an alteration, which basically is a lost of the unstressed “e” and, maybe, some other modifications that I will explain in the appropriate chapter.

 Look how it works:

-**Linekw –** linkw
+**Linekw →** linkw

-**Pregen –** pregn
+**Pregen →** pregn

 PAST TENSE
 ----------

-There are two verbal tenses in the past for the verb “es”, the simple past and the imperfect, while the first one informs about a punctual time in the past, the second one deals with situations that happened continuously in the past and ended.
+There are two verbal tenses in the past for the verb “es”, the simple past and the imperfect, while the first one informs about an action that takes place in a punctual time in the past, the second one deals with situations that happened continuously in the past and ended.